Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This paper provides the first regret analysis of the queueing bandit problem, including a characterization of regret in both early and late stages, together with analysis of the switching time; and an algorithm (Q-ThS) that is asymptotically optimal (to within poly-logarithmic factors) and also essentially exhibits the correct switching behavior between early and late stages.
-There remain substantial open directions for future work.
+This paper provides the first regret analysis of the queueing bandit problem, including a characterization of regret in both early and late stages; and algorithms (Q-UCB, Q-ThS) that are asymptotically optimal (to within poly-logarithmic factors).
+Here we also highlight several additional substantial open directions for future work.

+First, note that in the late stage we have a lower bound that is essentially of order $1/t$ (cf.~Proposition \ref{thm:lb-late}), while the upper bound for our algorithm is of order $\log^3 t / t$ (cf.~Proposition \ref{cor:thm:ucb-best-match} and Theorem \ref{thm:ucb-best-match-multiq}).
+It remains an open question whether one can close the gap between lower and upper bounds; in particular, this would require development of an algorithm that is able to achieve concentration of the distribution of busy period length with less exploration than the algorithms we have developed.

-{\em First}, is there a single algorithm that gives optimal performance in {\em both} early and late stages, as well as the optimal switching time between early and late stages?
-The price paid for structured exploration by Q-ThS is an inflation of regret in the early stage.
+Second, and related to the previous point, is there a single algorithm that gives optimal performance in {\em both} early and late stages, as well as the optimal switching time between early and late stages?
+The price paid for forced exploration by Q-UCB/Q-ThS is an inflation of regret in the early stage.
 An important open question is to find a single, adaptive algorithm that gives good performance over all time.
-As we note in the appendix, classic (unstructured) Thompson sampling is an intriguing candidate from this perspective.
+As we note in the Section~\ref{sec:simulations}, classic (no forced exploration) Thompson sampling is an intriguing candidate from this perspective.

-{\em Second} the most significant technical hurdle in finding a single optimal algorithm is the difficulty of establishing concentration results for the number of suboptimal arm pulls within a regenerative cycle whose length is dependent on the bandit strategy.
+Third, the most significant technical hurdle in finding a single optimal algorithm is the difficulty of establishing concentration results for the number of suboptimal arm pulls within a regenerative cycle whose length is dependent on the bandit strategy.
 Such concentration results would be needed in two different limits: first, as the start time of the regenerative cycle approaches infinity (for the asymptotic analysis of late stage regret); and second, as the load of the system increases (for the analysis of early stage regret in the heavily loaded regime).
 Any progress on the open directions described above would likely require substantial progress on these technical questions as well.